jeansouzak/convocation/docs/requirements/README.md

 # Requirements documentation structures

-This is the folder where you will find every Requirement and technical documentation about our "Convocation" project, Every aspect of the game's documentation will have its own folder, I will be following with an explanation about every folder here and its content:
+This is the folder where you will find every game requirement about our "Convocation" project, Every aspect of the game's documentation will have its own folder, I will be following with an explanation about every folder here and its content:

 # "convocation-game-prototype"